stepMode/stepmode.github.io/_posts/2018-08-01-ryans-ctf-levels-5-to-8.md

 <br>

 Since this is a Linux system there should exist at least one other user that might be useful to us.
 The `root` user is usually the user with the UID (user identifier) 0, which on Linux (or Unix-like) systems makes it the superuser.
 Thus it comes with close to unlimited permissions.
+Systems like MySQL often reuse the term `root` to name their default/superuser.
 Let's see what happens when we try to login as `root`.

+Note: We are trying to login as the root user of the MySQL database **not** the root user of the host machine.
 ```shell
 ~$ mysql -u root -p
 Enter password: